chempkovsky/CS2WPF-and-CS2XAMARIN/readme.md

     ```
     - This gives a hint that GenreId is not an Identity

-## First View and Wizard repository
+## First View and Wizard repository.
 - View (or ModelView) is the structure that the Web Api service sends to and receives from the client.
 For each entity, the developer must create at least one view.
 - To Add a View to the project
     - Run Visual Studio and Open “CS2WPFTestSolution” solution